Pangoraw/AoC/README.md

-# AoC
+# Advent of Code :santa:

-Repository for the Advent of Code 2020 in Python :snake:.
+Repository for the Advent of Code 2020 in Python :snake:

 ## Usage